westonclark/personal-website-v2/README.md

 # My Personal Website

 This is a personal website built with Next.js and Tailwind CSS.
-It showcases my work experience, projects and maybe even some blog posts?
+It showcases my work experience and personal projects.
 Deployed with Vercel.